Copy.ai Review 2026: Is It Still Worth It?

 - Strong template variety for marketing use cases: ads, emails, social, product copy

-- Unlimited words on paid plans — no per-word anxiety, which matters more than you think when you're iterating through 15 versions of a subject line
+- Unlimited words on paid plans — no per-word anxiety, which matters more than you'd think when iterating through versions of a subject line

-- Decent free tier that lets you actually evaluate the product before spending anything
+- Solid free tier that actually lets you evaluate the product before spending anything

-- Regular feature updates — the team ships consistently, and the product doesn't feel abandoned the way some tools in this category do
+- Consistent shipping — the team updates features regularly, and the product doesn't feel abandoned

 Where Copy.ai Falls Short

-- Blog and long-form content is mediocre — it can produce a draft, but structuring a coherent 2,000-word article without significant hand-holding is a struggle
+- Blog and long-form content is mediocre — you'll get a workable draft, but structuring a coherent 2,000-word article without significant hand-holding is tough

 - SEO features are thin — no keyword density tools, no SERP integration, minimal SEO guidance compared to competitors.
-This is honestly my biggest frustration with the tool.
+This is honestly my biggest frustration.

 - Brand voice isn't reliable enough to eliminate editorial review — tone drift happens, and you'll catch it